JETSCAPE/STAT/doc/index.rst

 Each module is designed to be executed as a script.
 Since the modules import each other, and due to the way Python intra-package references work, they must be executed using their fully-qualified module names and the ``-m`` option to the Python interpreter, e.g.::

-   python -m src.expt
+   python -m src.emulator

-to run the :mod:`expt` module.
+to run the :mod:`emulator` module.
 Commands should be run in the directory containing ``src``, i.e. the project root directory.

 Modules